Home Inspection Website

 Coach William has another suggestion.
 “If you’re a member of the BBB, that emblem-where they can click and see those reviews-carries a lot of weight.
 One of the beautiful things about our site is, wherever you go on the site, the endorsements run down the side of the page, and there are a ton of them.
 It really drives home that you’ve got experience.
 There’s nothing more powerful than having a past client stand up and brag about you.

 “You can brag about yourself all day long and you’ll sound like a salesman, but if clients make those kind of comments, that carries a lot of validity and weight.”

 We did a webinar on reputation marketing.
 You’ll see it on the homepage of our The Savvy Inspector website as well.
 It’s one of the most important things in converting visitors into paying customers.
 When The savvy Inspector handles our clients’ online marketing, we stream reviews from social sites across the Internet, so the reviews will say they came from Foursquare, with the date, or they came from Google, with the date.
 They can see that they’re fresh reviews.
 We only stream four- and five-star reviews.
 Our system doesn’t allow anything less than a four-star review to stream on our clients websites, but I think that adds a tremendous amount of credibility.

 “The reviews need to be fresh,” Coach William agrees.
 “Having a nice little system in place to keep those reviews collected and current is important.”

 There are a lot more strategies and techniques.
 For example, the picture of a happy family carrying boxes into a home is in a strategic place.
 That conveys that they had an inspection done, and they were very happy; they’re moving in.

-We test all kinds of subtle techniques to make sure that the home inspection website does those two things, establishes you as the obvious expert and builds "know me, like me, trust me" with visitors.
+We test all kinds of subtle techniques to make sure that the home inspection website does those two things, establishes you as the obvious expert and builds “know me, like me, trust me” with

 Things You Shouldn’t Do On A Home Inspection Website